Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ![](./images/test-workflow.png)

-Putting together all of the components above we now have a reusable test for the device csr1000v-1 to check if the device has 3 routes and returns a pass or fail.
+Putting together all of the components above we now have a reusable test for the device internet-rtr01 to check if the device has 3 routes and returns a pass or fail.
 As can be seen below, experiment with this test a few times and try for different results by adding in some config to the sandbox device.

-Note: I wouldnt recommend moving routes from the device, you might loose connectivity, try adding some static routes instead to the device and run the test a few times.
+Note: I wouldnt recommend removing routes from the device, you might loose connectivity, try adding some static routes instead to the device and run the test a few times.

 ```python